Mar-scal/Assessment_fns/README.md

 # Assessment_fns

-This is the core collection of functions used for the assessment of Offshore Scallop. a
+This is the core collection of functions used for the assessment of Offshore Scallop. aa

 To install Git: https://git-scm.com/download/win